-is a weekly webcomic produced by the husband and wife team of writer Clint Wolf and artist Dawn Wolf.
-Having its start in the Fall of 2009, the story is a twist on the usual elements of the zombie genre, heavily influenced by science fiction
+Zombie Ranch is a weekly webcomic produced by the husband and wife team of writer Clint Wolf and artist Dawn Wolf.
+Having its start in the Fall of 2009, the story is a twist on the usual elements of the zombie genre, heavily influenced by Science Fiction, westerns and "dangerous job" reality television.

 Several remote controlled camera drones have been deployed to a Wild Zone ranch owned by Susannah Zane, the latest in a long line of Texas cattle ranchers.
 The Zanes lost their livestock to the teeth of zombies, but found a replacement herd in those same undead hordes and adapted their techniques and know-how to strange new times.